isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Differentiating Instruction in the English Language Classrooms (Primary and Secondary).md

 By the end of this course, you will be able to:

-*   demonstrate understanding of DI and its rationale in the teaching, learning and assessment in the EL classroom;
+*   demonstrate understanding of DI and its rationale in the teaching, learning and assessment of EL;
 *   apply the principles of DI to meet students’ different learning readiness, interests and learning profiles; and
-*   make appropriate choices, including the use of technology, to support DI in the EL classroom, based on knowledge of learners, the EL Syllabus 2020 and the EL curriculum.
+*   make appropriate choices, including the use of educational technology, to support the practice of DI in EL classrooms, based on knowledge of learners, the EL Syllabus 2020 and the EL curriculum.

 ---

 <b><font color="#C7394B">Accomplished</font></b>&nbsp;Level of Practice: Adapts Skilfully

-Select this course at the Accomplished Level of Practice if you:
+*Select this course at the Accomplished Level of Practice if you:*

-*   are skilful and independent in your practice of DI in the EL classroom;
+*   are skilful and independent in your practice of DI in EL classrooms;
-*   would like to become adaptive in your practice of DI, by being able to customise and/or personalise learning for your students as you enact your EL lessons; and
+*   would like to become adaptive in your practice of DI, by being able to customise learning for your students as you enact your EL lessons; and
-*   plan to apply and, on an ongoing basis, reflect on your learning as you participate in the course, which involves reviewing a lesson for adaptive practice of DI in the EL classroom.
+*   plan to apply and, on an ongoing basis, reflect on your learning as you participate in the course, which involves reviewing a lesson for adaptive practice of DI in EL classrooms.

 #### Learning Goals

 By the end of this course, you will be able to:

-*   adapt EL lessons, incorporating the use of technology, based on:
+*   adapt EL lessons, incorporating the use of educational technology, based on:

 	*   principles of DI, and
-	*   knowledge of learners, acquired through sound use of assessment information on students’ learning readiness, interests and learning profiles, collected before, during and after instruction; and
+	*   knowledge of learners, acquired through the sound use of assessment information on students’ learning readiness, interests and learning profiles, collected before, during and after instruction; and

 *   demonstrate adaptiveness in differentiating content, process, product and learning environment in the enactment of lessons to enable students to maximise their learning in the areas of language learning.